Systems & Strategic Philosophy

 Incentives shape decisions.

-Reform that focuses only on symptoms will always cycle.
-Structural design determines trajectory.
+Reform that focuses only on symptoms will reproduce the same outcomes

 Culture Is Structured